Templier/desktopx/Plugins/DXSystemEx/Docs/Readme.txt

 -------
 Archive
 -------
-(WIP - only handles zip and does not have any progress callbacks)
+(only handles zip and does not have any progress callbacks)

 Properties & Methods
 	- GetArchive()